 with .html

 , as the markdown files are parsed to html.We SHOULD always try to use relative paths, as they are easier to maintain.

-Although useful, they need a bit more fine tuning, as there are several options.
+Relative paths in production are differently accessed than in development.
 One of the major issues with relative paths is that during development the pages are accessed by /

 , for example /docs/README.html